B-Maxwell/PlayScalaIntro/README.md

 web: target/universal/stage/bin/play-scala-intro -Dhttp.port=$PORT -Dplay.evolutions.db.default.autoApply=true -Ddb.default.driver=org.postgresql.Driver -Ddb.default.url=${DATABASE_URL}
 console: target/universal/stage/bin/play-scala-intro -main scala.tools.nsc.MainGenericRunner -usejavacp

-Generate a Secret hash and add it to the config file:
-$ sbt run playGenerateSecret
-and capture the string (make sure to remove any backquotes!!)
-Replace (or add) the line in application.conf like this: play.crypto.secret = ${APP_SECRET}

 Create a Heroku account and follow the steps below. (in project dir) Sign up for free Heroku account: https://signup.heroku.com/dc Then in your project dir, run: